 What you’ll need

-- Milk – You’ll need whole milk for the donut dough and the icing.
+- Milk – Whole milk is best for both the dough and the homemade icing.

-- Sugar – Grab white sugar and powdered sugar for these easy gluten free donuts.
+- Sugar – You’ll need white and powdered sugar.

-- Butter – Salted or unsalted butter works just fine.
-Softened butter is best for the dough while melted butter is best for the icing.
+- Butter – Softened butter for the dough, melted butter for the icing.

 - Flour – I like to use an all-purpose gluten free flour blend but you can also make your own gluten free flour.